 - Crafters: All items must be handmade by the seller.
 All crafters must live and operate in Lincoln County or a county that borders Lincoln.
 These are Cleveland, Gaston, Mecklenburg, Iredell, Catawba, and Burke Counties.
 You may share a booth with one other crafter.
 All vendors are responsible for providing their own tent, tables, and chairs.

 - Food Vendors: Must be a registered non-profit organization in Lincoln County only.
 No power or generators, no charcoal.
 Food vendors are required to offer at least one product made from apples.

 - Non-Profit/Non-Selling: Must be a non-profit organization in Lincoln County only.
 Providing information and giveaways only.

 - Non-Profit Selling: Must be a non-profit organization in Lincoln County only.
-Selling as a fundraisers.
+Selling as a fundraiser.
 You may not sell crafts or foods.

-- Businesses: Must be a business within Lincoln County.
+- Businesses: Must be a business operating within Lincoln County.
 Businesses may only offer information and giveaways.

 - Kids Orchard: Vendors and exhibitors must be from Lincoln County unless by invitation and must provide a simple game or activity that appeals to children under 12.
 Each child must receive a prize of some kind.
 The chargeable limit for activities in the Kid’s Orchard is $5.

 - Special Events – Not selling: Fee is at the discretion of the Board depending on the type of event and whether or not the event advertises a business, a non-profit, or a special attraction invited by the Board.
 Special events may be entertaining activities or educational displays such as race cars and fire trucks.

 - Downtown Merchants – No charge: Merchants who choose to reserve booth space on the street in front of their store must register as a vendor by March 30.
 If that area is unavailable, every effort will be made to give that space priority for merchant use.